 This chart is most useful for answering a narrow question: Is this stock trading high, low, or normal relative to its own history?
 It works best alongside growth, profitability, and forward-looking business analysis, because a stock can deserve a higher or lower regime if its business quality has changed.

-When compared to its peer stocks EWBC and WBS, PCB's PE ratio is lower.
-PCB Bancorp's PE ratio is trading below the peer group average of 10.64.
+When compared to its peers EWBC and WBS, PCB's PE ratio is lower, but it is higher than WAL's.
+PCB Bancorp's PE ratio is trading below the peer group average of 11.59.

 | Stock name | PE ratio | Market cap |